 TC Energy has operated pipelines safely and reliably for over 70 years.
 Today, we operate more than 93,000 kilometres (km) of natural pipelines that transport more than 25 per cent of the natural gas needed in North America every day.
-TC Energy considers a number of factors when identifying facilities that are no longer required for service (i.e., decommissioned or abandoned) such as the ability to meet customer requirements, the integrity of the facility and operating costs.
-All aspects of the life cycle of a pipeline - from design and construction to operation and decommissioning and abandonment - are regulated by the Canada Energy Regulator (CER).
-When TC Energy wants to decommission or abandon a facility, we submit an application or notification to the CER that provides information on topics like safety environment, stakeholders and Indigenous engagement.
-The work to decommission a facility only begins after we receive regulatory approval if required.

-Decommissioning and abandonment plans are guided by three key principles, consistent with the CER guidelines:
+TC Energy considers a number of factors when identifying facilities that are no longer required for service (i.e., decommissioned) such as the ability to meet customer requirements, the integrity of the facility and operating costs.
+All aspects of the life cycle of a pipeline - from design and construction to operation and decommissioning - are regulated by the CER.
+When TC Energy wants to decommission a facility, we submit an application or notification to the CER that provides information on topics like safety, environment, stakeholders and Indigenous engagement.
+The work to decommission a facility only begins after we receive regulatory approval, if required.
+Decommissioning plans are guided by three key principles, consistent with the CER guidelines:

-Safety - minimize risk to the public, employees and contractors

-Environmental Protection - minimize long-term environmental effects

-Cost Effectiveness - the safety and environmental protection objectives are met in a cost-effective manner
+- Safety minimize risk to the public, employees and contractors - Environmental Protection minimize long-term, environmental effects - Cost Effectiveness the safety and environmental protection objectives are met in a cost-effective manner